nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 1a.
 The list is empty.
     * Use case ends.
 * 2a.
-ContactMate detects an invalid INDEX, invalid NRIC, or incorrect command syntax.
+ContactMate detects an incorrect command format.
     * 2a1.
+ContactMate shows an error message with the correct command format.
+    * Use case resumes from step 2\.
+* 2b.
+ContactMate detects an INDEX out of bounds of the list or an NRIC that does not exist in the list.
-ContactMate shows an error message.
+    * 2b1.
+ContactMate shows an error message, explaining that the elderly does not exist.
     * Use case resumes from step 2\.

 **System: ContactMate**
 **Use case: UC04 \- Delete elderly from the call list**